pivotalsoftware/ESarch/README.md

 ![Axon Trader][12]

-If the User interface is working, you can borrow the "run-all-tests" script to exercise the Axon Trader application and check that everything is working as expected.
+If the User interface is up, you can borrow the "run-all-tests" script to test the Axon Trader application and check that everything is working as expected.

 > Notice how we are setting environment variables for the `trader-app`, `trader-ui` and `trader-engine` before calling the `run-tests.sh` script...